Ginsbourger/ginsbourger.github.io/_pages/about.md

   - /about.html
 ---

-  <p>I am working at <a href="http://www.imsv.unibe.ch/index_eng.html"> IMSV</a>, Departement of Mathematics and Statistics,
+  <p>I am co-directing the <a href="http://www.imsv.unibe.ch/index_eng.html"> IMSV</a>, Departement of Mathematics and Statistics,
-      <a href="http://www.unibe.ch">University of Bern</a>, where I am heading the chair of statistical data science, serving
+      <a href="http://www.unibe.ch">University of Bern</a>, where I am heading the chair of statistical data science, and serving
-      as director of studies in statistics, and as institute co-director.
+      as director of studies in statistics.
       <!--My office (-106) is located in the "Alpenegg building", Alpeneggstrasse 22, 3012 Bern. </p> -->
       </p>